BoweryJG/RepSpheresMono/SUPABASE_FIXES.md

    - Error occurred during Netlify build process when the Supabase client tried to access `import.meta.env.PROD` in a Node.js environment
    - This was causing the build to fail with `TypeError: Cannot read properties of undefined (reading 'PROD')`

+4. **"Cannot read properties of undefined (reading 'indexOf')" error**
+   - Error occurred when string operations were performed on potentially undefined values
+   - This was causing the application to crash with `Uncaught TypeError: Cannot read properties of undefined (reading 'indexOf')`

 ## Implemented Solutions

 ### 1. Fixed process.env in Browser Environment